 At your bail hearing, the judge will decide whether you can be released or must remain in jail until the case is resolved.
 If you can be released they will also set bail, usually based on the amount suggested for your crime and your criminal history in the Utah Uniform Bail Schedule.
 However, a judge can set bail lower or higher than suggested if they find “extenuating circumstances” in your case, and an experienced bail hearing attorney like those at Overson Law, PPLC can make the best case for you to be released on little to no bail.

 Once we have dealt with bail, we will turn our attentions to trying to negotiate a deal with the prosecutor for the charged to be dismissed or downgraded to something less serious, such as from an automobile homicide charge to a negligent homicide charge.
 Another possible deal is the prosecutor agreeing to recommend a sentence that does not include jail time in exchange for you pleading guilty.
 Of course, if you do not wish to take a deal, our battle-tested trial attorneys are always ready and able to fight for your innocence in the courtroom.

 If You Are Facing Charges after a Deadly Car Accident, Call Our Experienced Attorneys Today

 Even if your actions were accidental, killing someone in a car accident can often lead to serious charges that can result in a long jail sentence if you are convicted.
-At Overson Law, PLLC, our skilled Salt Lake City criminal defense lawyers have years of experience successfully defending clients against automobile homicide and negligent homicide charges in courtrooms throughout the state.
+At Overson & Bugden, our skilled Salt Lake City criminal defense lawyers have years of experience successfully defending clients against automobile homicide and negligent homicide charges in courtrooms throughout the state.
 Call us today at (801) 758-2287 for a free consultation.